Equivariant Hypergraph Diffusion Neural Operators: Neural Equivariant Diffusion Operators and

 \subsection{Building Equivariant Hyperedge Diffusion Operators}

 To model permutation-equivariant diffusion operators, we may resort to previous studies on NN architectures to represent equivariant multi-set functions~\cite{zaheer2017deepset,maron2018invariant,segol2020universal}.
 However, there are still some gaps when we apply their approaches in the hypergraph setting.
-In practice, these works focus on the case with separate multi-sets, such as prediction over separate sets of images or 3-D points, while hypergraphs contain a large number of hyperedges that are overlapped.
-Moveover, as hyperedges could be large and irregular in practice, how to build scalable equivariant NN architectures on hyperedges is challenging.
-Note that although graphs also have coupled edges, edges in graphs are of regular size two.
-Building equivariant edge operation in graphs is often much less crucial or challenging than that in hypergraphs.
+In practice, these works focus on the case with separate multi-sets, such as prediction over separate collections of images or 3-D points, while hypergraphs contain a large number of coupled hyperedges.
+As hyperedges could be large and irregular in practice, how to build scalable equivariant NN architectures on hyperedges is challenging.
+Note that although graphs also couple many edges, edges in graphs are of regular size two.
+Building equivariant edge operation in graphs is often much less crucial or challenging.

 Our design is built upon the following Theorem~\ref{thm:equivarnt_form_1dim}.
 We leave the proof in Appendix~\ref{sec:proof-equi-1dim}.